 In the longer term, using eating as an emotion regulating strategy can lead not only to health and weight difficulties (digestion problem, feeling bloated, noxious or even vomiting) but also can be linked to less social support, more symptoms of depression, lower self-esteem, less life satisfaction, and lower overall well-being.

 What is the solution?
 The most important is awareness of your own eating habits, your body and particularly your emotions and the way you deal with them.
 Mindful eating is a good strategy to practice.

 Eating mindfully can allow us to recognise our triggers and habits.
-Usually we don’t know how much, when and what we eat during the day.
+Usually, we don’t know how much, when and what we eat during the day.
 It makes identifying emotional eating almost impossible.
-Research shown that very often emotional eating involves high-calorie and high-carbohydrate food and it is typically done in private.
+Research showed that very often emotional eating involves high-calorie and high-carbohydrate food and it is typically done in private.
 Acknowledging what type of food you eat and what are circumstances of your meals and snacks can be a stepping stone to change the negative strategy.

 Understanding our body and physical sensations can help to distinguish emotional hunger from physical hunger.
 Emotional hunger can be experienced more as a “craving” or “desire” of certain food.
 Often appear suddenly and it doesn’t necessarily have to be connected with the sensation in the stomach.
 It cannot be simply satisfied with a full stomach.
-Physical hunger appear gradually in between the meals and disappear as soon as your stomach is full.
+Physical hunger appears gradually in between the meals and disappears as soon as your stomach is full.
 You feel comfortable and healthy after fulfilling physical hunger.

 And last but not the least-mindfulness can be a great strategy to regulate emotions itself.
-Mindfulness and mindful eating gives us time to experience and understand our negative emotions.
+Mindfulness and mindful eating give us time to experience and understand our negative emotions.
 Paying attention to our thoughts, emotions and behaviours gives us space to find an alternative strategy to cope with our difficult feelings and gain a perspective towards the stressful events.